Tuesday, July 14th:

 The weather was overcast when I woke up Tuesday morning.
 I hung out at my hotel for a while and had a late breakfast.
 When it started to clear a bit midmorning, I decided to go to the top of Mt.
 Mottorone.

 The walk along the waterfront was very enjoyable.
 I checked out the 5 star hotels along the way and took lots of photos as I headed to the spot where the cable car to Mt.
 Mottorone was located.
-At one point, I became a little lost trying to reach the cable car station, something that really shouldn't have happened, but I easily get lost coming out of a store in the mall.
+At one point, I became a little lost trying to reach the cable car station.
 The combo of taking photos and getting lost as well as the late start put me at the cable car ticket office right before the last ride up before their lunch break.

 I bought my ticket (17.50 euros to the top) and got on the cable car along with what seemed like a class full of German and French preschoolers!
 It was an interesting ride up.
 At the midway stop (800 m altitude) everyone gets off.
 A second cable car continues on to the top (1491 m altitude).
 I had two choices, hanging out at the midway stop and checking out the alpine garden or continuing on up to the top.
 Because this was the last car going up until lunch was over for the cable car workers, I needed to make a decision and fast.
 Visibility was still good at the midway point.
 I decided to continue to the top.
 So did the gang of preschoolers.

-As we continued towards the top, it started to get a bit fogged in but I tried to stay positive.
+As we continued towards the top, it started to get a bit fogged in.
 There still was one tiny spot that was clear.

 When we reached the top, I walked outside and was met with this view...